powellian/review-page/README.md

 ## PiFrame - review page example

 **CSS:**\
-SCSS and BEM are used throughout and compiled via the SCSS compilation script: `sass --watch src/scss:assets/css --style compressed`
+SCSS and BEM are used throughout and processed via: `sass --watch src/scss:assets/css --style compressed`

 This watches and compiles:
 - `src/scss/main.scss`